.NET 4 Baby Steps - Part I: TimeSpan

 CultureInfo ru = CultureInfo.GetCultureInfo("ru-RU"); // Russia

-Note the comma in the Russian formatting, if you tried this in .NET 3.5 or before you would’ve gotten a FormatException but now it works!
+Note the comma in the Russian formatting.
+If you tried this in .NET 3.5 or before, you would have gotten a FormatException, but now it works!

 ParseExact & TryParseExact

-Now we do not need to comply with a single format.
-We have two options with the format string either a build in one or a custom one.
-The built in ones are:
+Now we don’t need to comply with a single format.
+We have two options with the format string: either a built-in one or a custom one.
+The built-in ones are:

-We also have custom ones now, so we can really tweak it and this will be great for interoperability.
-I am not going to list all the parts as there is a lot, but every individual component is covered.
-Some examples of what we can now do are:
+We also have custom format strings now, so we can really tweak them—this will be great for interoperability.
+I won’t list all the components, but every individual part is covered.
+Here are some examples of what we can do now:

 TimeSpan oneDay = TimeSpan.ParseExact("1", "%d", CultureInfo.CurrentCulture);